solaranamnesis/randolph-kirkpatrick/nummulosphere/part-2-full-text-english.md

 *) "Sic rupes saxei non primaevi, sed temporis filiae."
 Systema naturae, Ed.
 VI (2nd impression) 1748.
 Observations in Regnum Lapideum, p.
 219.

-*) This term was originally used to described a supposed living jelly covering the ocean floor.
+*) This term was originally used to describe a supposed living jelly covering the ocean floor.
 The renewed use of the expression in connection with the former apparently universal carpet of small separate or colony-forming nummulites here seems justifiable.

 ### § 2.
 Benthos.